 Dividing the code of our task up into functions will allow us to create more complicated tasks in the future.

-In this task, we're going to introduce displaying stimuli to the participant, as well as increasing the number of screens in our task and introduce an altenative to the timeOut from the first task.
+In the 'Display Stimuli' task, we're going to introduce displaying stimuli to the participant, as well as increasing the number of screens in our task and introduce an altenative to the timeOut from the first task.
 We will also introduce the use of the style file for the first time.
-The new gorilla functions added in this task are
+The new gorilla functions added in this task are:

 gorilla.populateAndLoad, an alternative to